LEFapps/mani-pona/README.md

 The initial transaction on the system ledger is an __'oroborous' transaction__ that has the system ledger as both ledger and destination.
 This means that the signature and counter-signature are the same.

+## A note on blockchains
+Various blockchain technologies were considered for the implementation of SuMSy, but ultimately rejected.
+Some of the biggest obstacles encountered were:

+- Anonymity and (full) decentralization are the primary driver for blockchain technology, so ultimately, it tries to solve a very different problem.

+- For instance, “__minting__” (the creation of currency) is typically implemented in blockchains in a way that makes a (stable and equal) guaranteed income impossible to provide, without moving the minting process entirely to an (irreversible) centralized service.
+At this point, a blockchain simply becomes a very inefficient distributed database.

+- Similarly, the anonymity of blockchains typically rests on one simple layer of security: the fact that “addresses” (accounts) are not tied to personal information.
+In fact, if an address can be attributed to a person or organization, all of their transactions are suddenly “readable” by everyone, as blockchains keep a full and public log of every transaction.
+Again, to allow a guaranteed income without massive fraud potential, it is absolutely required to tie accounts to (legal) identities.

+- In blockchains, if inconsistencies are detected, either the entire blockchain is considered “invalid” and needs a complicated rollback, or the blockchain network “splits” into two or more incompatible networks.
+In the proposed approach, only the inconsistent ledger needs to be rejected/invalidated.

+- Demurrage is incredibly complex to implement in blockchains, again mostly because the recurring destruction of “minted coins” is in no way a design feature or objective of any of the available blockchain technologies.

+For all these reasons (and more), blockchains are a poor technology choice for SuMSy, even in the decentralized case.

 ___

 ## Getting Started

+This application makes uses of several different tools, combining them as needed.
+To get started with the application you will need to make use of the following technologies:

+- __nodejs__: we strongly suggest installing nodejs globally on your system.
+Go to [nodejs' official website](https://nodejs.org/en/) for the most up to date instructions on how to do so.
+With node installed, you will be able to use its easy-to-use commandline install tool for many of the other technologies used.
+The rest of this chapter will assume you will use nodejs for this.

+- __aws serverless__: Loreco makes use of Serverless CLI.
+Install it globally on your system by running the following command (assuming you have installed nodejs): `npm install -g serverless`.
+You can find the most up-to-date instructions and documentations for serverless on its [official website](https://www.serverless.com/console/docs)

+- __DynamoDB__: This application's data is stored in DynamoDB.
+If you are only developing for the front-end, you can run this easily against the live backend by following the steps described under the chapter 'Running the frontend only'.
+If you wish to make changes to the application's backend and are not yet familiar with DynamoDB we __strongly__ recommend you take a look at the [official documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
+You can edit/create/manage databases on DynamoDB through either the [AWS Management Console](https://console.aws.amazon.com/dynamodb/) or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

+- __GraphQL__: Loreco uses GraphQL to communicate with data.
+By following the installation steps below, you should be ready to start using GraphQL (`npm install` from the root folder).
+Alternatively, you can run `npm install graphql` on your system (assuming you have installed nodejs).

+GraphQL uses a specific pattern for its datatype definitions, methods, and subscriptions.
+If this is your first time working with GraphQL we __strongly__ recommend reading some of the clear documentation on its [official website](https://graphql.org/code/#javascript)

+- __React Native__: The frontend of Loreco is written in React Native, a version of React tooled for mobile devices.
+If you are already familiar with React, you might want to take note of its different workflow and components.
+If this is your first time using either framework, take note that they require a solid grasp of JavaScript's fundamentals.
+To learn more about React's component-based framework, you can take a look at their easy-to-follow [documentation](https://reactnative.dev/docs/getting-started).

+To make use of React Native in this project (and its entire frontend), make sure to run `npm install` from the root folder.
+By running `cd /client && npm run web`, you will automatically open Expo in your browser, React Native's [tool](https://expo.dev/client) for developing for mobile devices.

 ### Installation